tourze/doctrine-use-index-walker/README.md

 ## Features

 - Automatically injects `USE INDEX` or `FORCE INDEX` hints into Doctrine queries
-- Works only on MySQL platforms, compatible with Doctrine ORM 2.20+ and 3.0+
+- Works only on MySQL platforms, compatible with Doctrine ORM 3.0+
 - Simple usage via query hints
 - Fully compatible with native Doctrine query API